-- · complete the general studies requirements; - · have a minimum of 62 credits; - · have a cumulative grade-point average of at least 2.0; - earn the last 15 credits at MWSC in resident course work; - have a cumulative GPA of at least 2.0 in those courses needed to satisfy the requirements of the selected major.
+- · complete the general studies requirements; - · have a minimum of 62 credits; - · have a cumulative grade-point average of at least 2.0; - earn 20 of the last 30 hours of the associate degree at MWSC; - have a cumulative GPA of at least 2.0 in those courses needed to satisfy the requirements of the selected major.

-Transfer students seeking the associate degree must complete the last 15 hours at MWSC (exclusive of credit by examination).
+Transfer students seeking the associate degree must complete 20 of the last 30 hours at MWSC (exclusive of credit by examination).
 A minimum of 6 credits of the residence requirements must be in the major field.